Interested in auditioning, volunteering or ushering? Then we're interested in meeting you! Click any of the tabs above to get started making Magic!

 Email firstname.lastname@example.org to reserve a time slot.
 Please note that due to our AEA contract, we only have a limited number of roles available for non-AEA actors.

 Preparation: Actor's choice, 3 minutes of material: 1 monologue or 2 contrasting monologues.
 Actors are welcome to prepare a song but it is not required.
 Please bring a copy of headshot and resume, stapled together.

 Magic Theatre casts both Equity and non-Equity actors.
 In accordance with the Bay Area Theatre Contract Tier 4, Magic Theatre holds two Equity-only auditions for specific shows each year.
 These are on the Equity hotline at least three weeks prior to the audition and posted in the AEA office.
 Equity actors self-select for these auditions.

-Magic Theatre holds one open call general audition per season, typically in May.
+Magic Theatre holds one open call general audition per season, typically in April or May.

 We do encourage headshot/resume submissions (to our email@example.com email) from both Equity and non-Equity throughout the year and which can result in an invitation to audition for a specific show.

 Performers of all ethnic and racial backgrounds are encouraged to attend.